 Often, sinus infections arise due to congestion or anatomic issues.
 Congestion may arise from a cold or from environmental irritants.
 However, one of the more common triggers is allergies.
 While allergies may be severe enough to cause symptoms involving the whole body, many people only have symptoms of nasal congestion although sneezing, nasal drainage, and post-nasal drip may also be present.
 Anatomic issues such as a deviated septum or abnormal sinus structure can further contribute to infections by creating narrower nasal passages.

 Due to the similar presentations of a common cold and a sinus infection, many people do not seek treatment which leads to prolonged irritation and an increased likelihood for chronic sinus problems including nasal polyps.
 If you are experiencing these symptoms, you should seek a consultation with a physician.
 Often, treatment with antibiotics may be needed or even the addition of other medications.
 After resolution of the infection, determining if allergies or anatomical issues are present is imperative to avoid recurrent infections.

-Treatment may include nasal sprays and oral medication for maintenance of allergies.
-If anatomic issues are present, they should be discussed with your ENT as an outpatient procedure may provide significant relief.
+Many of the procedures provided at White Rock ENT to alleviate sinus and nasal conditions are completed in-office with little to no downtime for patients.
+If you are suffering from chronic sinusitis, your ENT will review your options for surgical and nonsurgical procedures.
+Often, anatomic issues are present, and an outpatient procedure may provide significant relief.
 Further, if you do experience recurrent sinus infections or do not experience complete resolution of symptoms following medications, you should discuss endoscopic sinus surgery to address your sinuses.
 Depending on your particular condition, you may be a candidate for balloon sinus surgery.